crypticorn-ai/api-client-typescript/README.md

 You need Node.js 18+ installed to be able to use this library.

-You can install the latest stable version from npm:
+You can install the latest stable version from Github Packages:
 ```bash
 npm install @crypticorn-ai/api-client
 ```